pfsense/docs/source/general/comparison-to-commercial-alternatives.rst

 ingraining the myth of "hardware firewalls" into some people's minds.
 The reality is there is no such thing as a "hardware firewall."
 All firewalls are hardware that runs software.
-Most commercial firewalls are based on BSD (same as pfSense) or Linux.
+Most commercial firewalls are based on BSD (same as pfSense®) or Linux.
 Numerous commercial firewalls run many of the same underlying software programs that pfSense uses.
 Many commercial alternatives run on x86 hardware that's no different from what people use for pfSense.
 In fact many people have loaded pfSense on hardware that used to run their commercial